 After the fourth expansion of the Milan production facility, we install a second cylinder mill, along with an automated packaging line, to increase the capacity of La Milanaise to 100 tonnes a day.
 We establish a team of agronomists to work with organic farmers and help them to better manage their agronomic risks.
 The agronomy team also works with conventional farmers who want to begin the three-year process of transitioning to certified organic farming.
 We set up a test bakery in Milan, as well as a grain centre in Lac-Mégantic.

 2016 — Construction and start of operations at the St-Jean plant

-A high-capacity production plant driven by cutting edge technology.
-The company’s capacity is now close to 350 tonnes per day.
+With this high-capacity production plant driven by cutting-edge technology, the company’s capacity is now close to 350 tonnes per day.
 With a complete team of engineers and technicians to support our customers, our flours and our production expertise are now recognized all across North America.
 Our value-chain business model allows farmers who want to develop their production of organic cereal grains to plan their production several years in advance.